UUID Generator

 Are these UUIDs truly random and unique?

-They're generated with your browser's cryptographic random number generator — the same quality of randomness used for security keys.
-Uniqueness is statistical: you'd need billions per second for centuries to expect a collision.
+They come from your browser's cryptographic random number generator (crypto.randomUUID), the same grade of randomness used for security keys, not the predictable Math.random.
+Uniqueness is statistical rather than guaranteed, but with 122 random bits you'd need to generate billions every second for decades before a collision became likely.

 Can I generate UUIDs in bulk?